THE BATTLE OF ALGIERS

 Although the director's sympathies clearly (and rightly) lie with the Algerian independence movement, the film doesn't flinch from showing us terrorist atrocities committed by the FLN.
 In particular there is a sequence involving three Algerian woman simultaneously leaving bombs in public places, such as a bar, which is tough to watch.

-As a result Colonel Mathieu is brought in.
+As a result of these attacks Colonel Mathieu is brought in.
 He knows that he needs to dismantle the terrorist network by the use of information which he can only get through torture, and again the film doesn't hold back in showing us this.

 There is an irony when Mathieu has to defend himself from charges of fascism given that he fought for the Resistance against the Nazis.

-His methods are effective, leading to a dramatic climax which will be hard to forget, when La Pointe and three comrades (including a child) refuse to leave their hiding place and are therefore blown up.
+His methods are effective, leading to a dramatic climax which is hard to forget, when La Pointe and three comrades (including a child) refuse to leave their hiding place and are consequently blown up.

 This is an extraordinary film and achievement.